-According to Commission Implementing Regulation (EU) N^o 1348/2014, the NRAs will have access to transactions, including orders to trade, to be submitted by the market participants (as previously commented, data reporting of traded data on organised market places, and capacity and use of electricity and natural gas facilities, started on 7 October 2015), as well as financial data, the latter by means of the MoU ACER-ESMA18.
+According to Commission Implementing Regulation (EU) No 1348/2014, the NRAs will have access to transactions, including orders to trade, to be submitted by the market participants (as previously commented, data reporting of traded data on organised market places will commence on 7 October 2015), as well as financial data, the latter by means of the MoU ACER-ESMA12.
 This will allow CNMC to perform an integrated supervision.